-The affirmative vote of the holders of a majority of the shares of common stock cast on the matter is needed to ratify the appointment of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2024.
-An abstention will have the same legal effect as a vote against the ratification of Freed Maxick CPAs, P.C., and broker non-votes will have no effect on the outcome of the ratification of the independent registered public accounting firm.
+The affirmative vote of the holders of a majority of the shares of common stock cast on the matter is needed to ratify the appointment of Freed Maxick P.C. as our independent registered public accounting firm for the year ending December 31, 2025.
+An abstention will have the same legal effect as a vote against the ratification of Freed Maxick P.C.